 Terry Taylor, is an Executive Coach and facilitates the Red Table, a peer coaching group, with Ed Johnson.

-We equip you to see what’s possible, think strategically, lead change,solve problems, make decisions,remove barriers and create work environments that en courage and develop yourself, people, and your company to critically think and deliver exceptional customer satisfaction, profitability and full team engagement.
+We equip you to see what’s possible, think strategically, lead change, solve problems, make decisions, remove barriers and create a better company, better teams and better results.
+You’ll be able to critically think and deliver exceptional customer satisfaction, profitability and full team engagement.